joeyagreco/WebCrawler/README.md

 **To Do**
 __________
-- update badTags.json from Search.py
+- be able to update badTags.json from Search.py

 **Known Bugs:**